 My diet has changed a lot throughout the years.
 I ate the Standard American Diet growing up, went vegan for a few months, gluten free for a few years, and have slowly moved towards a diet free from grains, legumes, and dairy.
-I stay away from most processed foods with the exception of my brown rice pastas, wraps, and bread.
-I’m gluten intolerant so that keeps me in check from eating the entire bread basket at restaurants.
+I stay away from most processed foods.
+I have confirmed sensitivities to gluten, soy, peanuts, and cow’s milk so that keeps me in check from eating the entire bread basket or whole pizzas at restaurants.
 I do make my husband hold a piece of bread up for me to smell though.
 Yes, I actually do that.

-I eat meat once or twice a week.
-The hubs and I try to only purchase free range organic meats.
-The hubs hunts, and we honor that life that was sacrificed for us to eat.
-As I mentioned before, I was vegan for a few months a few years ago and realized that although I think it is awful to eat factory farmed animals, I don’t find any harm in eating free range animals.
+My husband and I try to only purchase free range organic meats.
+My husband also hunts, and we honor the life that was sacrificed for us to eat.
+As I mentioned before, I was vegan for a few months a few years ago and realized that although I think it is awful to eat factory farmed animals, I don’t feel guilty eating free range animals.
 You may be different.
 This is just how I feel.

 Sweets are definitely my Kryptonite, and I have to be mindful of how much sugar I consume since I have the tendency to go overboard.
-I’m hypoglycemic, and when I don’t eat right (ie. eat a million cookies), I feel light headed, shaky, and bitchy.
-I’ve even fainted twice because of it.
+I used to become hypoglycemic when I didn’t eat right (ie. too many carbs without enough protein or fat).
+I felt light headed, shaky, and bitchy.
+I even fainted twice because of it.
 However, ever since I started eating less carbs and more fat and protein, I don’t have that problem anymore.
 I also don’t have to eat every 2-3 hours like I used to.
 It is nice!

-I like good wine, but have been known to drink good cheap wine as well.
+I like good wine but have been known to drink good cheap wine as well.
 Heh.
 I lived in Europe for a couple of years, and for the record, cheap wine in Europe doesn’t equal cheap wine in the states! :) During the racing season, however, alcohol is somewhat limited.
 This is not necessarily because I’m afraid of the weight gain during racing season b/c of alcohol, but because I’m a cheap date.
 I have a hangover if I have two glasses of wine.
 It is sad.
 Would you want to get up and run x amount of miles with a hangover?
 I didn’t think so.